Add Fiber Foods to Your Diet!

 How to add fiber

 Add fiber by eating lots of fresh, whole, plant foods!
-Whenever possible leave edible skins (after a thorough washing) on your fruits and vegetables.
+Whenever possible, leave edible skins (after a thorough washing) on your fruits and vegetables.
 Exchange that white bread or bagel for a tasty whole-grain version.
-Add beans to your diet in all of their wonderful variety.
+Add beans, and also seeds and nuts (sparingly) to your diet in all of their wonderful variety.
 If you eat a lot of packaged foods, check the labels and choose the ones that have more fiber.

-For most of us who do not get enough, every time we add fiber to our diet will add up to increased health and wellness.
+For most of us who do not get enough, every time we add fiber to our diet, we will move toward increased health and wellness.

 Add fiber to your diet today and be healthy with my warmest regards,